Ronald Fagin: Fagin's theorem

 Fagin's theorem, which he proved in his PhD thesis, states that existential second-order logic coincides with the complexity class NP in the sense that a decision problem can be expressed in existential second-order logic if and only if it can be solved by a non-deterministic Turing machine in polynomial time.
 This work helped found the area of finite model theory.

 Other contributions

 Another result that he proved in his PhD thesis is that first-order logic has a zero-one law, which says that if S is a first-order sentence with only relational symbols (no function or constant symbols), then the fraction of n-node structures that satisfy S converges as n goes to infinity, and in fact converges to 0 or 1.
-This result was proved independently by Glebskiĭ et al. earlier (1969) in Russia, with a very different proof.
+This result was proved independently by Glebskiĭ and co-authors earlier (1969) in Russia, with a very different proof.

 He is also known for his work on higher normal forms in database theory, particularly 4NF, 5NF and DK/NF.

-Besides Fagin's Theorem, other concepts named after Fagin are "Fagin's algorithm" for score aggregation, the "Fagin-inverse" for data exchange, and "Fagin games" and "Ajtai Fagin games" for proving inexpressibility results in logic.
+Besides Fagin's theorem, other concepts named after Fagin are "Fagin's algorithm" for score aggregation, the "Fagin-inverse" for data exchange, and "Fagin games" and "Ajtai–Fagin games" for proving inexpressibility results in logic.